home-assistant/hassbian-scripts/docs/contribute/suites.md

 ## Key: author

-Your GitHuub username and link you yout GitHub user profile.
+Your GitHuub username and link you your GitHub user profile.

 ## Key: short_description

-A sort description of what your suite does.
+A short description of what the suite does.

 ## Key: long_description

-A longer description of what it does.
+A longer description of what the suite does.

 ## Key: unattended